Uberi/speech_recognition/README.rst

 FLAC (for some systems)
 ~~~~~~~~~~~~~~~~~~~~~~~

 A FLAC encoder is required to encode the audio data to send to the API.
-If using Windows, OS X, or Linux on an i385-compatible architecture, the encoder is already bundled with this library.
+If using Windows, OS X, or Linux on an i385-compatible architecture, the encoder is already bundled with this library - you do not need to install anything else.

 Otherwise, ensure that you have the ``flac`` command line tool, which is often available through the system package manager.